-- The length of the location name and queue name prefix (if used) must not exceed 32 characters in aggregate. - Both the location name and queue name prefix (if used) may only contain alphanumeric characters, hyphens (-), and underscores (). :imagesdir: ../../images
+• The length of the location name and queue name prefix (if used) must not exceed 32 characters in aggregate.

+• Both the location name and queue name prefix (if used) may only contain alphanumeric characters, hyphens (-), and underscores (). :imagesdir: ../../images

-21.5.
+23.3.
 Using Off-heap Storage for Sink Messages

-If a Minion loses connectivity with the broker (i.e. Kafka or ActiveMQ), then any received messages (i.e. syslog, flows, SNMP traps) are queued in the JVM heap until connectivity is restored.
-This queue is limited by a fixed (and configurable) number of messages.
+If a Minion loses connectivity with the broker (i.e. Kafka or ActiveMQ), then any received messages (i.e. syslog, flows, SNMP traps) are queued until connectivity is restored.
+This queue is limited by a fixed (and configurable) number of messages queued in the JVM heap and can optionally queue additional messages by persisting directly to the filesystem avoiding heap memory usage.
 Once the queue is full, additional messages will be dropped.